Thunder33345/hugo-PaperModx2/README.md

 bellow list configurable values added by this fork
 ## Site Config
 Values configured via `config.*` at the root of your site

+### TOC
+`tocMinHeaders`(int) will hide toc if there's less then specified headers

+`tocMinWords`(int) will hide toc if there's less then specified words

+Both are OR-ed together, toc will be hidden if either of them is true

 ### 404 Message
 `not_found_message` accepts a raw string including HTML codes.